LibertyDSNP/spec/pages/Identifiers.md

 - MUST always be the string `dsnp://`

-## DSNP Announcement Id
+## DSNP Announcement URI

-DSNP Announcement Id consists of three parts, the scheme, the user id, and the content hash.
+DSNP Announcement URI consists of three parts, the scheme, the user id, and the content hash.
+It is used to uniquely identify an announcements from a given user with content.

-Any [Announcement Types](/Announcements/Overview#announcement-types) with a `fromId` and `contentHash` have a DSNP Announcement Id.
+Any [Announcement Types](/Announcements/Overview#announcement-types) with a `fromId` and `contentHash` have a DSNP Announcement URI.

 ### Example
 ```